 - Know the Facts

-According to research*, Americans expect to spend an average of $1,284 on travel, entertainment and gifts this year.
-This may seem like a lot when you consider the winter holidays span only a few months, so it’s important to know what you realistically can afford.
+Despite the restraints of the pandemic, a survey shows that one in three Americans plan to spend up to $1,000 on the holidays, with one in four predicting they will spend up to $2,000.* This may seem like a lot when you consider the winter holidays span only a few months, so it’s important to know what you realistically can afford.
 Some questions to ask: Do you know what you spent on the holidays last year?
 Did you overspend?
 If you did, setting a budget will help you stay on track.

 - Create a Spending Plan